 Is sampling a problem?
 Sometimes.
 You can think of the sampling percentage as a rough confidence level estimator.
 At a 90% sample, you can be around 90% confident that the data is close to correct.
 At 50% we are 50% confident.
 At 1% sample, we are 1% confident.
-(Note this is a very rough estimate.
-Check and double check your data if you are going to be making important business decisions off of it)
+(Note that this is a very rough estimate.
+Always double check your data.)

-There are several things you can do to reduce the amount of sampling that happens (from well written overview article)
+There are several things you can do to reduce the amount of sampling that happens (from a well-written overview article).